martis42/depend_on_what_you_use/README.md

   private dependencies for `cc_library`.
 For more details see [Ensure a proper split between public and private dependencies](#Ensure-a-proper-split-between-public-and-private-dependencies).

-More information about the DWYU design principle is available in [the docs](docs/design_principle.md).
+More information about the idea behind DWYU and the implementation of the project is available in [the docs](docs/).

 # Getting started